Skip to main content

 ii) Joint assessment (applicable only if advantageous)

-Hence, where it appears that a joint tax bill may be smaller than your two tax bills added together, both you and your spouse should choose the “joint assessment” option in each of your tax returns.
 If a joint assessment does not result in less tax, the Assessor will automatically issue separate tax bills to each of you instead.

 Please note that there is a time limit for the selection/withdrawal of a joint assessment.
-After initially choosing to have a joint assessment, should you change your mind and withdraw you selection, you will not be allowed to request a joint assessment again in the same year of assessment.
+After initially choosing to have a joint assessment, should you change your mind and withdraw your selection, you will not be allowed to request a joint assessment again in the same year of assessment.

 Any married couple may choose “joint assessment” under Hong Kong Salaries Tax regulations, irrespective of their residential status.
 The point to note for joint assessment is that both spouses should have income assessable to Hong Kong Salaries Tax for the specific year of assessment in question.